What else will I need besides the DewBuster™ Controller?

 No, but you rarely need more.
-Medium Power outputs are better suited for small heaters such as eyepiece, finderscope, Telrad, because they apply a little extra heat to prevent dew without temperature sensors.
-Temperature Control is only needed for items that affect optical performance such as the objective lens or corrector plate because they allow the heat to be reduced to the minimum that keeps it above the air temperature and prevents dew.
+Medium Power outputs are better suited for small heaters such as eyepiece, finderscope, and Telrad because they apply a little extra heat to prevent dew without needing a temperature sensor.
+Temperature Control is best used for items that affect optical performance such as the objective lens or corrector plate because they allow the heat to be reduced to the minimum that keeps it above the air temperature and prevents dew.
 These are also your largest heaters so reducing heat saves substantial energy making your battery last longer.

-When would I need two Temperature Controlled heater outputs (white) for each Temperature Sensor Cable?
+When would I use 2 Temperature Controlled heater outputs for each Temperature Sensor Cable?

-Most users will only need one Temperature Controlled Output (the default configuration) but the extra Temperature Controlled jack may be used in special situations such as when using two heater strips on the main scope (sometimes useful on C-14's) or for a large aperture guidescope.
-When ordering you may also select "Custom Configuration" and request 2 Temperature Controlled Outputs on one side and 1 Temperature Controlled Output on the other side.
+Most users will only need one Temperature Controlled Output (the default configuration) but the extra Temperature Controlled jack may be used in special situations such as when using two heater strips on the main scope (sometimes useful on C-14's) or for binoculars (use the sensor on one objective and plug both objective heaters into that side).

 Should I buy or build my heaters?

 If you enjoy building projects then making your own heaters can be fun and if you don't like the results all you've wasted is your time.
 A few dollars worth of resistors will be enough to build heaters for every accessory you own.
 This not only saves you money, but once you see how easy it is to build heater strips you will probably build heaters for many things you would not have bought a heater for.
 One particular advantage of my instructions for building heaters